Fermilab: Fermilab Accelerator Complex

 Since 2013, the first stage in the acceleration process (pre-accelerator injector) in the Fermilab chain of accelerators takes place in two ion sources which ionize hydrogen gas.
 The gas is introduced into a container lined with molybdenum electrodes, each a matchbox-sized, oval-shaped cathode and a surrounding anode, separated by 1 mm and held in place by glass ceramic insulators.
-A magnetron generates a plasma to form the ions near the metal surface.
+A cavity magnetron generates a plasma to form the ions near the metal surface.
 The ions are accelerated by the source to 35 keV and matched by low energy beam transport (LEBT) into the radio-frequency quadrupole (RFQ) which applies a 750 keV electrostatic field giving the ions their second acceleration.
 At the exit of RFQ, the beam is matched by medium energy beam transport (MEBT) into the entrance of the linear accelerator (linac).

-The next stage of acceleration is linear particle accelerator (linac).
+The next stage of acceleration is a linear particle accelerator (linac).
 This stage consists of two segments.
 The first segment has five drift tube cavities, operating at 201 MHz.
 The second stage has seven side-coupled cavities, operating at 805 MHz.
 At the end of linac, the particles are accelerated to 400 MeV, or about 70% of the speed of light.
 Immediately before entering the next accelerator, the H− ions pass through a carbon foil, becoming H+ ions (protons).

 The resulting protons then enter the booster ring, a 468 m circumference circular accelerator whose magnets bend beams of protons around a circular path.
 The protons travel around the Booster about 20,000 times in 33 milliseconds, adding energy with each revolution until they leave the Booster accelerated to 8 GeV.
 In 2021, the lab announced that its latest superconducting YBCO magnet could increase field strength at a rate of 290 tesla per second, reaching a peak magnetic field strength of around 0.5 tesla.

 The final acceleration is applied by the Main Injector [circumference 3319.4 m], which is the smaller of the two rings in the last picture below (foreground).
 Completed in 1999, it has become Fermilab's "particle switchyard" in that it can route protons to any of the experiments installed along the beam lines after accelerating them to 120 GeV.
 Until 2011, the Main Injector provided protons to the antiproton ring [circumference 6283.2 m] and the Tevatron for further acceleration but now provides the last push before the particles reach the beam line experiments.